asif-hanif/baple/README.md

 ## Run Experiments :zap:

-We have performed all experiments on `NNVIDIA RTX A6000` GPU.
+We have performed all experiments on `NVIDIA RTX A6000` GPU.
 Shell scripts to run experiments can be found in [scripts](/scripts/) folder.
 Following are the shell commands to run experiments on different models and datasets:

 ```shell
 ## General Command Structure